Tanzu-Solutions-Engineering/azure-tampa-workshop/site/pcf/azure-spring-starter/azure.md

 ## Deploy to Cloud Foundry

 1. In order to deploy the starter app to Cloud Foundry efficiently, we'll need to create a manifest.
 Create `CN-Workshop/labs/azure/manifest/yml` and populate it with these values.
+Give your application a unique name that includes your initials as a prefix or suffix to the app name: Example `pb-azure-spring-app`.
+Add the correct path to your Build (JAR) file.

     ```yaml
     ---
     applications:
-    - name: azure-demo-app
+    - name: pb-azure-spring-app
     memory: 1G
     instances: 1
     path: target/MY-APP-JAR.jar